Litttlefish/wasapi_relink/readme.md

 - `[playback]`/`[capture]`: Separate configs for output and input.

   - `target_buffer_dur_ms` (u16): The target buffer size in **units of 0.1 milliseconds**.
-The tool will default to the driver's minimum if this is set too low or not specified. **You should generally not change this from the default low value unless you experience audio pops.**
+The tool will default to the driver's minimum if this is set too low or not specified. **You should generally not change this from the default value unless you experience audio pops.**

   - `compat` (bool): Forces this stream to use **Compat Mode**.